-Students can check the progress of their CGCC FAFSA Application by logging into their student account at our website.
-Go to: cgcc.edu/MyCGCC, then log into your account.
-Select "check Financial Aid status" link then click on "What is needed to complete Application Processing?"
-For questions, please email us at: financialaid@cgcc.edu.
+Students can check the progress of their CGCC FAFSA application by logging into their student account at CGCC's website.
+Go to: cgcc.edu/MyCGCC, then log in.
+Select the "check Financial Aid status" link then click on "What is needed to complete Application Processing?"
+For questions, please email financial aid staff at: financialaid@cgcc.edu.